 As your child's parent, you are your child's best advocate.
-You know how they manage concerns, what strategies work best at home when concerns present themselves, their likes and dislikes, and how you can best support their needs.
+You know how they manage concerns.
+You understand what strategies work best at home when concerns present themselves.
+You are familiar with their likes and dislikes, and how to best support their needs.
 No one knows your child as well as you do, which is what makes you a natural advocate for your child.